The following people have been nominated by their organisations to stand in the OASPA elections for 2020:

 - I sit on the advisory board for University of London Press

 - I organised the programme for the 2018 University Press Redux conference, in association with ALPSP, an international conference dedicated to university press publishing

-In all of these activities I have worked closely with both well-established publishers who are taking steps to transition to OA, and smaller start-up OA presses, as well as the platforms, funders and services that support their activity.
-I have therefore gained a strong understanding of the challenges facing a wide range of both commercial and non-commercial publishers in different countries.
+In all of these activities I have worked closely with both well-established who are taking steps to transition to OA, and smaller start-up OA presses, as well as the platforms, funders and services that support their activity.
+I have therefore gained a strong understanding of the challenges facing a wide range of both commercial and non-commercial in different countries.
 I hope that my experience would be useful to OASPA.

 Vincent WJ van Gerven Oei, punctum books